You have just earned your commercial pilot license and want to build 1500 flight hours as a pilot quicker.

 Many flying clubs offer flight time-building programs.

-Different companies commonly offer this program for newbie pilots to experience flying hours as the second in command.
+Different companies offer this program for newbie pilots to experience flying hours as the second in command.

 Fish cargo companies in the Philippines offer that kind of flight program.

 Fish cargo companies in the Philippines will ask for a minimum one-time payment and hire you as a company pilot.

 This program happens because they will allow you to fly as a safety pilot in their multi-engine aircraft after the payment is complete.

 The contract you sign with them will specify how long you will fly as a second in command and how many hours you will get until the contract expires.